nidhi752/4th-semester-ai-project/README.md

 ## 🚀 Future Enhancements

-- Deploy to AWS / GCP for public access.
+- Deploy on AWS / Azure / GCP for real-world testing.
-- Expand model to multi-output predictions (classification + regression).
+- Integrate authentication for secure API access.
-- Implement security (authentication, CORS policies).
+- Expand to handle multi-class or multi-label classification problems.
-- Add database integration for storing historical predictions.
+- Log and store predictions in a database for future analytics.

 ---